bolton2710/echem-dft-etl/README.md

 ```
 docker compose up --build -d
 ```
-This build the Docker images and compose the container at the same time, took me about 5-10 minutes.
+This builds the Docker images and composes the container at the same time, which took me about 10-15 minutes.
-The build written in [Dockerfile](./Dockerfile) use the Airflow-base image, and adding the JDFTx compilation.
+The build written in [Dockerfile](./Dockerfile) uses the Airflow base-image with adding the JDFTx compilation.
-The [docker-compose](./docker-compose.yaml) instructions follow Airflow's template, with addition of a second postgres (my_postgres) for specific ETL purposes.
+The [docker-compose.yaml](./docker-compose.yaml) instructions follow Airflow's template, with addition of a second postgres (my_postgres) for saving the ETL output.

 4. Open `http://localhost:8080/` in your browser, where Airflow GUI and control reside.